-Additional information on barriers is located in Chapter 710 of the Design Manual M 22-01, Chapter 5 of the Traffic Manual M 51-02, and the Work Zone Traffic Control Guidelines M 54-44.
+Additional information on barriers is located in the Design Manual Chapter 710, Traffic Manual Chapter 5, and the Work Zone Traffic Control Guidelines M 54-44.

 - 4. Hand Signaling Devices If other methods of traffic control are inadequate to warn and direct drivers and flagger traffic control is implemented, stop/slow paddles must be at least 18 inches in diameter and reflective for night use.
 For high speed, high volume traffic or those locations where more advance driver attention is desired, consider the use of 24 inch stop/slow paddles or the Flashing Stop/Slow Paddle (FSSP). - 5.
 Lighting Devices Use to call attention to hazardous situations, especially at night.
 Includes warning lights, flashing vehicle lights, floodlights, and flashing arrow boards.